yan-kisen/angugrails/README.md

   * Logout
   * Change Password
   * View home page
-  * Functional test with Cucumber ( not working at the moment when all run at once )
+  * Functional test with Cucumber and remote-control, this is now working!
   * Grails unit test with spock

 All text in the application is localized using the angular-translate library with the url loader for translations. ( except validation errors from the server at the moment )

 This is the result of my research and development to put together a single page web application using some of the current state of the art web and development technologies as of Spring 2014.
 Hopefully I have packaged the bits and pieces of ideas and code examples that I've found online into a project that is useful to somebody else.

 There are no guarantees that this program will work for you, especially make sure you are confident in the authentication and authorization